mindfullMellow/My-First-tailwind-project/README.md

 This is a landing page built with <u> HTML</u> , <u> Tailwind CSS </u> and <u>Javascript</u>.
 No Single line of custom css was used in this project. <br>

-NOTE: <em> This project is Fictional and doesn't exist or belong to any entity.
+NOTE: <em> This project is Fictional and doesn't exist or belong to any entity</em>.
 Every elements designs and component in this project was gotten from <a href = "https://github.com/chris-sev">Chris Sev </a>

 ## 🚀Features